aldo-maciel/shortened-url/README.md

-# ComicClan - Node.js API Specification
+# Node.js API Specification

 ### Description

-ComicClan, an online community of comic book enthusiasts, has contacted you to help them develop a new REST API service for their new social network of comic book lovers.
+An online community of comic book enthusiasts, has contacted you to help them develop a new REST API service for their new social network of comic book lovers.

 They have a front-end and mobile app already in development, but are looking for a developer to outline, plan and build the REST API service and DB to support their desired app features.